 (Image source: GetYourGuide)

 Real Mary King’s Close is not the only underground wonder.
 There’s also Gilmerton Cove, located in Glimerton (a suburb of Edinburgh), featuring seven underground rooms and passages hand-carved from limestone.
-This 300+ year old area is a complete mystery, and no one knows how they got there or who carved them.
-We recommend checking out the 45 minute tour, where you’ll hear various myths and stories behind Gilmerton Cove.
+This 300 plus-year-old area is a complete mystery, and no one knows how they got there or who carved them.
+We recommend checking out the 45-minute tour, where you’ll hear various myths and stories behind Gilmerton Cove.